 - Shopping / markets

 Children aged 0-6 stay for free on extra bed in parents' room (categories Deluxe or above); thereafter they are charged as adults.
 Some of the Lancaster suites have sofabeds and a second bathroom.
 Baby cots and babysitting are available.

 Babies (0-1 years), Toddlers (1-4 years), Teens (over 12)

-Some Prestige and Deluxe rooms interconnect.
+Some Superior and Deluxe rooms interconnect.
 A number of suites have a sofabed, while all suites have room for an extra bed and a baby cot.
-Children are not allowed in the Superior Rooms
+Children are not allowed in the Superior Rooms.

 Babysitting available by arrangement

 Remember baby and child equipment may be limited or need pre-booking

 Hotel Lancaster is in the 8th arondissement of Paris, just off the Champs-Elysées, and about 1/3 of the way from the Arc de Triomphe to the Place de la Concorde.
 It is 3 minutes' walk from George V metro station (line 1) and 5 minutes from Saint-Philippe-du-Roule (Line 9).